How Has Google’s August Broad Core Algorithm Update Affected Local Business Websites?

 Whilst this will definitely impact websites like forums with low-quality advice, it should be noted that local businesses are just as at risk (as shown by Joy and Marie above) from providing advice that doesn’t come from a place of expertise, authoritativeness, and trustworthiness.

 Have you seen your clients’ or business’ website rankings suffer in the latest update?
 Which pages in particular have been affected?
 As I mentioned above, the more we as a community share our findings, the sooner we can make adjustments that will restore or improve rankings and traffic, so let me know what you’ve found in the comments below!

-We’re also planning an upcoming webinar with local search experts Joy Hawkins, Marie Haynes, and Andrew Shotland, to perform a full postmortem into what Google’s latest changes have meant for local businesses.
+We were recently joined by local search experts Joy Hawkins, Marie Haynes, and Andrew Shotland, who performed a full postmortem into what Google’s latest changes meant for local businesses.
 You can catch it here!